Dipsingh/dipsingh.github.io/_posts/2022-6-05-IS-IS-Area-Proxy.md

 ![L1-L2](/images/post12/l1_l2_both.png "L1 and L2")

-But with this arrangement, we have not achieved anything compared to running a flat level2 and perhaps made it worse by running both L1 and L2 vs. running a flat L2 domain.
-However if we can abstract these transit fabrics as a single node, then we can scale level 2 domains a lot more than without it.
+But with this arrangement, we have not achieved anything compared to running a flat level2 and perhaps made it worse by running both L1 and L2 vs. running L2 only domain.

+What if we can abstract these transit fabrics as a single node, then we can scale level 2 domains a lot more than without it.

 ![Abstracted L1/L2](/images/post12/abstracted_l1l2.png "Abstracted L1/L2Network")